 1. Failing to communicate with employees

-For a performance review process to be effective, job-related goals and standards must be objective, measurable and clearly stated.
+For a performance appraisal process to be effective, job-related goals and standards must be objective, measurable and clearly stated.
 Employees must always be aware of these criteria and know where they stand within the appraisal process.

 A great way to achieve this is to use the SMART goal methodology, writing objectives that are: